Growth & Care

 Accent, Vertical Accent

-The Cutleaf Weeping Birch has dark green foliage throughout the season.
+The Cutleaf Weeping Birch is primarily valued in the landscape for its highly ornamental weeping form.
+It has dark green deciduous foliage.
 The deeply cut ferny leaves turn an outstanding yellow in the fall.
-Neither the flowers nor the fruit are ornamentally significant.
 The peeling white bark is extremely showy and adds significant winter interest.